How We Serve

 Our Service to Women

 With ten private rooms available, Daystar serves 18 to 25 women a year, and the only two things they all have in common are victimization and poverty.
-Black women, white women, Asian and Native American women all find their way to our door.
-They are Christian, Buddhist, Jewish and of no faith tradition at all.
+Woman of all nationalities and faiths make their way to our door.

 Daystar provides women a safe, home-like environment for up to two years, with secure, private bedrooms and communal living, dining and food preparation space.
-Residents have free access to laundry facilities as well as a computer lab, a fully-equipped workout room, an art therapy studio and a generous backyard garden.
+Residents have free access to laundry facilities as well as a computer lab, a fully-equipped workout room, a creative space and a peaceful outdoor space.
 Daystar’s congregate setting fosters a strong sense of community among residents which, in turn, facilitates healing.
 From the safety of a space they can control, women not only recover from abuse, but learn critical interpersonal skills that help them establish healthier relationships and friendships moving forward.